Aboriginal Gathering Place

 It will be a space designed to incorporate reconciliation, truth telling, community healing and educational services for the wider community.

-The Aboriginal Gathering Place will be located on Wurundjeri Country within the Quarry Hills regional parkland in South Morang.
+The Aboriginal Gathering Place will be located on Wurundjeri Country with the Quarry Hills Parkland in South Morang.

 The hills and ridges are rich in Aboriginal cultural heritage, with the parkland used as an east-west and north-south movement corridor.